New Modern Liquor Laws in British Columbia: Here’s What You Need To Know

-Hair cut and have a drink, read a book and have a drink, get a massage and HAVE A DRINK!!!
-The options are endless.
+Hair cut and have a drink, read a book and have a drink, get a massage and (you guess it) HAVE A DRINK!!!
+Thanks to B.C.’s new liquor laws, the options are endless.

 MLA John Yap has got it right!
 This is a fantastic new opportunity not just for us, the public, but also for BC wineries and breweries.

 “Customers will have more opportunities to enjoy some of the world class wines and craft beers that we know and love that are created right here in British Columbia.”

 -MLA John Yap, Bill Initiator

 - Businesses and special events can apply for a liquor license (eliminating ‘beer gardens’ by allowing the entire event to be licensed).

 - Hotel room service can bring you an alcoholic beverage anytime you want it 24/7.

 - Minors can be in a place serving liquor if their parent or guardian is with them.

 - No food necessary when getting an alcoholic beverage.